Exact Bayesian inference in spatio-temporal Cox processes driven by multivariate Gaussian processes: Computation for the spatial model

-The decomposition in (\ref{SNdensalg}) suggests that simulation from (\ref{SNdenslemma}) may be performed by firstly simulating $(U_0|U_0>-\gamma)$ and then using this value to simulate from $(U_1|U_0)$.
-Moreover, the simulation of $U_0$ is more efficient (as described below) if we first simulate $U_{0}^*$ and then apply the appropriate transformation, as suggested by Proposition \ref{SNalg1}.
-The algorithm to simulate from (\ref{SNdenslemma}) is the following.\\ \\{ }\\ The simulation of step 3 is trivial.
+The decomposition in (\ref{SNdensalg}) suggests that simulation from (\ref{SNdens}) may be performed by firstly simulating $(U_0|U_0>-\gamma)$ and then using this value to simulate from $(U_1|U_0)$.
+Moreover, the simulation of $U_0$ is more efficient (as described in Section 3.1 of the Appendix) if we first simulate $U_{0}^*$ and then apply the appropriate transformation, as suggested by Proposition \ref{SNalg1}.
+The algorithm to simulate from (\ref{SNdens}) is the following.\\ \\{ }\\ \\ The simulation of step 3 is trivial.
 Step 1 consists of the simulation of a truncated (by linear constraints) multivariate Normal and cannot be performed directly.
-The simulation from this distribution is described in Appendix B.
+The simulation from this distribution is described in the Appendix - Section 3.1.